How to Give AI Agents Infinite Memory with MemPalace and Obsidian

 This isn't an AI problem.
 It's a harness problem—a structural failure in how the system connecting humans to machines is designed.

-If that sounds familiar, I run Stack Audits where I diagnose exactly where your architecture is bleeding context, sovereignty, or both.
+If that sounds familiar, start with the free Pattern Scan — it names the drift pattern in your stack in a few minutes.
+Or book a live Stack Audit where I diagnose exactly where your architecture is bleeding context, sovereignty, or both.
 One session.
 A full structural map of what's broken and how to fix it.